Davidefassio/u3tp/README.md

 The I/O must be handled instantly (or close enough), so a separate thread is reccomended or frequent polling.

+## Move format

+A 3x3 tic-tac-toe board can be represented like this:

+1 2 3\
+4 5 6\
+7 8 9

+The 9x9 board used in u3t is a 3x3 big board of 3x3 small boards, so the move format is as follows: `[big board][small board]`.

+For example to play in the top right board the center move: `35`.

 ## Handshake

 At the start of every connection the client will send to the engine the message: \